Igor-ad/vkmodule-socket/README.md

 ```
  name of command     |  modules types support	 |  description
 _____________________|___________________________|_____________________________________
+connection           | for all types of modules  | check connection
+firmware             | for all types of modules  | get firmware of module
+reboot               | for all types of modules  | reboot module
+uid                  | for all types of modules  | get uid of module
 cli_full_control **  | for all types of modules	 | any command by ID
 input_analog         | Socket-2W only            | analog input voltage value
 input_setup *        | Socket-(1,2,5,Giant)      | configure digital input